Five Little Peppers at Home

-Five Little Peppers at Home is a 1940 American drama black and white film.
-It is the second Five Little Peppers film.
+Five Little Peppers at Home is a 1940 American drama black and white film, directed by Charles Barton.
+It is the second film in the Five Little Peppers series.

 Plot

 The copper mine co-owned by Polly and Mr. King has not yielded any copper, and the stress has left King bedridden.
 Polly learns that King's valet Martin is knowledgeable in geology, and Polly and her siblings bring Martin to the mine to look for a copper vein.
 Ben accidentally causes a cave-in, trapping his sisters and brothers.